virginia-r99/Spanish_WebNLG_triples-to-text/README.md

 ## Citation

 If you use this dataset or code, please cite:

 ```
 Technical publication on development.
 ```

+## Contact

+ To contact the developers, please write to [virginia.ramon@upm.es](mailto:virginia.ramon@upm.es)

 ---